Subodh2044/Final_Project/technology.md

 We judiciously decided that we will explore and understand Airline Passenger Satisfaction Surevey dataset by analyzing and creating some dashboards in Tableau.
 Please click the link below to view dashboards. https://public.tableau.com/profile/subodh.byanjankar#!/vizhome/Air_Passenger/Story1?publish=ye

-## 5. Statistics for Filter-Based Feature Selection Methods
+## 5. Filter-Based Feature Data Selection Methods
 Feature selection methods are intended to reduce the number of input variables to those that are believed to be most useful to a model in order to predict the target variable.

 Common data types include numerical (such as height) and categorical (such as a label), although each may be further subdivided such as integer and floating point for numerical variables, and boolean, ordinal, or nominal for categorical variables.